 The dense solid black background of the painting was very noticeable to me, in person.
 In many ways Vermeer uses a trick, similar to black velvet paintings, where the black background makes all colors pop and more vibrant.
 Indeed the gold and blue colors of the cloth and coat are very intense next to this solid black.

 Finally, I very begrudgingly said good bye to Vermeer's Girl with a Pearl Earring.
 I may never see her again, in person.
 It was a similar experience to saying farewell to a good friend who is leaving to live in a far-away land.
-Anyway, an hour is probably too long to look at any one painting, no matter how rare, so I moved on and absorbed the greatness of the rest of the exhibition, including Fabritius's exotic The Goldfinch
+Anyway, an hour is probably too long to look at any one painting, no matter how rare, so I moved on and absorbed the greatness of the rest of the exhibition, including Fabritius's exotic The Goldfinch.

 - Jack A. Atkinson